EmcioN/Project_2_Quiz/README.md

 * [W3C HTML Validation Service](https://validator.w3.org/) - Used to test HTML.
 * [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) - Used to test CSS.
 * [Devtools](https://developer.chrome.com/docs/devtools/#:~:text=Chrome%20DevTools%20is%20a%20set,you%20can%20open%20Chrome%20DevTools.) - I checked all the time how my code works and if there are any errors in console
+* [JSHint](https://jshint.com/) - Used to test my java script if there is any mistakes.
 ### Testing
 #### Html Validator
 I had no major problems with html.
 The code itself is not complicated, so it wasn't that difficult.